 Finding kaffir limes in the UK is difficult, but it is possible to source them dried and/or frozen.
 If you pound the paste by hand (see tips on making curry pastes), avoid managing to fling chilli into your eye like I did.

 Red curry encompasses a huge range of dishes, but this is a good universal prik gaeng phet red curry paste.
-The addition of nutmeg may seem strange, but don’t let it put you off.
+The addition of nutmeg may seem unusual, but don’t let it put you off.
+The addition is based on a recipe given to me by a restaurant outside of Chiang Mai, in the North of Thailand.

 - 1 teaspoon coriander seeds